Luke Hannant: Return to Gateshead

 On 2 August 2023, Hannant rejoined Gateshead on a two-year deal.
 He scored 1 goals in 50 games during the 2023–24 season, including a brace in a 2–1 win over champions Chesterfield that secured Gateshead a place in the play-offs.
 However, due to a stadium issue, Gateshead were not permitted to take part in the play-offs.
 Hannant and Gateshead ended the season on a high, however, as the team beat Solihull Moors in the FA Trophy final.

 On 14 December 2024, Hannant scored two goals from the penalty spot in a 4–0 home win over Woking and would have claimed a hat-trick if he had not missed a third penalty kick.
 He was named as the Supporters' January Player of the Month after having scored two goals in four games.
 He was named Player's Player of the Season and Supporters' Player of the Season for the 2024–25 campaign, also winning Goal of the Season for his strike against Sutton United, and the Golden Boot award.
 He left the club after choosing to return to the EFL.

 Oldham Athletic

 On 27 June 2025, Hannant agreed a two-year deal with newly promoted League Two club Oldham Athletic.
 Manager Micky Mellon said that he was a player that the club had "admired for a long time" for his versatility and technique.
 On 26 August, Hannant scored his first goal for the Latics in an EFL Trophy group stage game against Manchester City U21.
+He scored once in 25 league games for the Latics.

+Rochdale

+On 21 March 2026, Hannant returned to the National League, joining leaders Rochdale on a deal until the end of the 2026–27 season.
+He said that the philosophy of manager Jimmy McNulty appealed to him.
+On 10 May, Rochdale defeated Boreham Wood on penalties in the play-off final to secure promotion back into the EFL.